Krista Allen: Education

 After working in stand-up comedy in 2017 and 2018, Allen decided to get her GED (General Educational Development), then enrolling in college to study neuroscience and epigenetics.
 She is now a licensed therapist in the field of complex trauma and addiction recovery; an epigenetics coach, focusing on neurotransmitters and brain development; and an integration coach for entheogenic medicine.

 Personal life

 Relationships

 On September 14, 1996, Allen married Justin Moritt, a production manager.
-Their son, Jacob "Jake" Nolan Moritt, was born on July 12, 1997.
+They have a son born during the marriage.
 Allen and Moritt divorced in 1999.

 In 2002, she began dating George Clooney after they worked together on the film Confessions of a Dangerous Mind.
 They ended their relationship in 2004, but they were reported to be dating again in 2006 and 2008.

-On October 10, 2010, Allen married Mams Taylor, an Iranian-English rapper.
-They separated in April 2011 and Allen filed for divorce at Los Angeles County Superior Court on February 12, 2012.
+In October 2010, Allen married Iranian-English rapper Mams Taylor.
+They separated in August 2011 and Allen filed for divorce at Los Angeles County Superior Court on February 12, 2012.

 In November 2015, it was reported that Allen was dating actor Nathan Fillion.
 They met when she guest starred on his series, Castle, in 2014.
 Their relationship reportedly ended after less than a year together, but some news outlets claimed that they stayed together until 2020.